 On the contrary, fermented ginger beer is the perfect drink to calm tummy troubles.
 It is full of living enzymes that aid digestion.
 Try this homemade ginger beer as soon as you can, I know you won’t be disappointed!

 Don’t have a ginger bug yet?
 Click here to learn how to make one at home.
-It only requires a jar, ginger, sugar and water!
+You only need a jar, ginger, sugar and water!

 - 4 inches ginger juiced